-REA Group has a Code of Conduct that applies to all REA Directors and employees both permanent and fixed-term, contractors, consultants and visitors working for REA Group around the world.
+REA Group has a Code of Conduct that applies to all REA directors and employees both permanent and fixed-term, contractors, consultants and visitors working for REA Group around the world.
 The Code of Conduct requires compliance with the following minimum standards of behaviour: to treat each other respectfully, courteously and with dignity; to be fair, honest and up front in our dealings; to use REA Group property responsibly and in the best interests of the Company and its reputation; to use Company information appropriately, confidentially and in a legal manner, to be responsible for actions and accountable for their consequences; to respect the law and act accordingly; and to respect and adhere to REA Group's values.

-The Code of Conduct is available on the Company's website and is also made available to staff via the REA Group intranet.
+The Code of Conduct is available on the Company's website.
+Staff are inducted into the Code of Conduct as part of their induction on joining and it is available to all staff on the REA Group intranet.
 It is supplemented by an employee handbook, as well as a number of core policies including the REA Conflicts of Interest Policy and REA Group Whistleblower Policy.